Connect with us

 Heavy traffic jam on Mombasa-Nairobi highway.
 PHOTO | BBC

-The much anticipated expansion of the Mombasa-Nairobi highway is expected to begin next year following the looming closure of talks between the Kenyan government and financiers.
+The much-anticipated expansion of the Mombasa-Nairobi highway is expected to begin next year following the looming closure of talks between the Kenyan government and financiers.

-The State is hoping to conclude talks with the America’s export-import (Exim) bank for the funding of the Sh230 billion project that will transform the busy road into a dual carriageway.
+The State is hoping to conclude talks with America’s export-import (Exim) bank for the funding of the Sh230 billion project that will transform the busy road into a dual carriageway.

-According to the Kenya National Highways Authority (KeNHA) director-general Peter Mundinia , the project will get underway as soon as the talks are concluded later this year.
+According to the Kenya National Highways Authority (KeNHA) director-general Peter Mundinia, the project will get underway as soon as the talks are concluded later this year.

 Feasibility studies, Mr Mundinia said, have shown that the money spent to expand the highway will be recouped in about 25 years.